tedd/Tedd.RandomUtils/README.md

 NextBoolean, NextSByte(), NextByte(), NextInt16(), NextUInt16(), NextIn32(), NextUInt32(), NextInt64(), NextUInt64(), NextFloat() and NextString().

 ## ConcurrentRandom
-ConcurrentRandom provides a lock free thread safe static way to access System.Random.
-This is implemented by creating a new System.Random object per thread (ThreadLocal), seeded by a root random object protected by a spinlock.
+ConcurrentRandom provides a thread safe static way to access System.Random by using SpinLock.
+(This replaces older version that was based on a slower implementation using ThreadLocal as benchmarks.)

 ## CryptoRandom
 CryptoRandom uses the operating systems underlying CSP (Cryptographic Service Provider) for better random data.
 See further down for explanation.

+## FastRandom
+FastRandom uses a variant of [Lehmer](https://en.wikipedia.org/wiki/Lehmer_random_number_generator) to quickly calculate pseudorandom numbers.
+This is achieved by multiplying the seed with a large prime.
+The resulting number is both the new random number and the new seed used for next random number.
+The output of this implementation has been tested and passes all [Dieharder](https://webhome.phy.duke.edu/~rgb/General/dieharder.php) tests of randomness.
+Note that seed 0 will cause exception.

 # Examples